 Normalized Standard Oxygen Transfer Efficiency for selected plants operating with different layouts.
 Labels refer to the diffuser Status: NEW (within one month from installation), USED (between 1 and 24 months of operation), OLD (over 24 months in operation), and CLEANED (within one month from a cleaning event).
 The effect of diffuser aging outweighs the increase in performance due to process upgrade (from conventional to N-only and NDN).

-• Aeration systems need to be periodically monitored to maintain transfer efficiency.
+• Aeration systems need to be periodically monitored to support transfer efficiency.

-• For fine pore systems, the impacts of fouling must be monitored and diffusers cleaned or replaced as needed.
+• For fine pore systems, the impacts of fouling must be monitored and diffuser cleaned or replaced as needed.
 The integrity of plastic piping systems must be assured.

 • For coarse bubble systems, less monitoring is required, but system integrity must be evaluated – corrosion monitoring, structural monitoring.

 • Blowers require routine maintenance and large blowers should be included in asset conservation programs.